Marctraider/LiveScript-Git/README.md

 - Root Certificates updated through logon script.
 - hosts file updated through logon script.
 (Host based ad blocking)
 - Use self-hosted NCSI file on router to detect if internet available on clients
+- Disabled nagging about 'do you want to initialize disks' if they contain fully encrypted filesystems in diskmgmt.msc (And subsequently destroy the disk)

 #Context Menu:
 - Set mitigations per executable (Prerequisite for allowing firewall rule)